poppinlp/file-changed/README.md

 Arguments:

-- no arguments: check all files
+- no arguments: check all files.
-- path {String}: check these files only
+- path {String}: the target file path or glob

 Return: